wearhacks/courses/hack-o-lantern/instructions.md

 The servo should be glued to the bottom.
 If this solution doesn't work out for you, you can cut the bottom of the pumpkin and add a solid bottom in order to screw the servo to it.

-As for the range sensor, you can place it wherever you like (eye, nose, mouse) as long as its line of sight is not obstructed.
+As for the range sensor, you can place it wherever you like (eye, nose, mouth) as long as its line of sight is not obstructed.

 Congratulations, you made your own interactive pumpkin !
 It was not a trivial project so you earned a good tap on the shoulder.